 The fight against climate change is leading to significant transformation in the mobility sector.
-As a global leader within the industry, Magna has set itself ambitious net-zero targets; in 2023 Magna submitted near-term 2030 and longer-term 2050 net-zero targets to the Science Based Targets initiative (SBTi) for validation.
+As a global leader within the industry, Magna has set itself ambitious net-zero targets.
+Magna has approved near and long-term science based emission reduction targets with the Science Based Targets initiative (SBTi), and the SBTi has verified Magna's net-zero science-based target by 2050.